 We’re aware that pizza isn’t unique to Saint Paul, but we have some restaurants that combine crust, sauce, cheese and toppings in ways that other places can’t.
-Here are some of our local favorites and when you should try them out:
+Discover the perfect slice from these local favorites:

 Big River Pizza

 If you’re taking the day to check out all that Lowertown has to offer, stop at Big River.
 This food truck turned brick-and-mortar creates pizzas with whatever's selling at the Saint Paul farmers' market that week, and it’s caught the eye of several local foodie publications.

 The Pie Pizza

 Italian Pie Shoppe